Disruptions will keep being an issue. The question is, are you prepared for the next?

 - Understand your value chain: It is very important that you truly understand your value chain and define a business strategy that matches your supply chain capabilities.
 A detailed supply chain network model and a target operating model will help you in achieving this.

 - Keep track: Supply chains evolve organically by a sequence of decisions.
-Keeping the optimal track requires periodical assessment of your performance.
+Keeping the optimal track requires a periodical assessment of your performance.

 - Think beyond cost cutting: Sustainability and global supply chain disruptions are there to stay.
-In the long term, cost cutting leaves your supply chain vulnerable and inevitably leads to more costs.
+In the long term, cost-cutting leaves your supply chain vulnerable and inevitably leads to more costs.
 A resilient supply chain will mitigate these risks.

-Embed resilience into strategic supply chain development
+Embed supply chain resilience into strategic development

 Create a data-driven culture